openembed-labs/rk3588-stm32-comm/README.md

 ### Checking the Process

-You can check if the program is running as a daemon by using:
+To check if the program is running as a daemon:

 ```
 ps aux | grep combined_program